ratsenior/epic-calculator/README.md

 # React + Vite + Vanilla JS

-A simple calculator web app I made to learn the basics of React.
+A simple 4 function calculator web app I made to learn the basics of React.
+Inspired by the included Windows calculator.

 Currently, two official plugins are available: